sandstreamdev/std/README.md

 #### zipWith

-Zips given arrays together with the given function.
+Zips the given arrays together with the given function.

 ##### Type signature